nullstalgia/iron-heart/README.md

 - CSV Logging and Text File support
 - Dummy: Test avatars and prefabs without needing to put on/own a sensor
 - Hide temporary disconnections (optional): In case of spotty connections, this can help mask those moments of signal loss

+## How to use
+1. Place the executable in a convenient spot
+  - It will generate a log file and configuration file on first launch
+  - You can copy it into [VRCX](https://github.com/vrcx-team/VRCX)'s App Autostart folder, or add a shortcut instead!
+2. Power on and wear the Heart Rate sensor
+3. Find the device in the list of Discovered Devices
+  - Only compatible devices\* will be shown in the list!
+  - If your device does not show up in the list, make sure it's powered on and in range of your Bluetooth Adapter
+  - If your device is a Smartwatch/Mi Band/other more complex smart gadget that has a HR Sensor, it may not be compatible.
+4. Connect, and done!
+  - The rest is up to you!
+You can use [my free Heart Rate Prefab for VRChat](https://nullstalgia.booth.pm/items/5156075), make your own systems, use it with OBS, etc!
+  - See below for the default parameter names, and their types.

+\*: devices that advertise the Heart Rate Measurement characteristic.
+Usually devices whose main purpose is to measure heart rate will advertise this (i.e. Polar/Coospo/etc sensors)!

 ## Configuration File
 ### null_iron_heart.toml (default)